Best Practices - Interviewing

 - What was the outcome?

-Taking notes reduces the burden to remember critical information while the candidate is responding.
-It is not necessary to write down exact responses from the candidate; instead capture key words or phrases that will help trigger your memory when scoring the candidate’s responses.
+Be prepared to take notes on the candidate's answers to help you remember critical information.
+It is not necessary to write down exact responses from the candidate; instead, capture key words or phrases that will help trigger your memory when scoring the candidate’s responses.
+Please consult with your organization's Human Resource department to determine if your company has specific policies around note taking during an interview process.

-In behavioral interviews, candidates may have difficulty describing their actions in specific situations or the outcomes of their actions.
+In behavior based interviews, candidates may have difficulty describing their actions in specific situations or the outcomes of their actions.
 This information is critical for the accurate assessment of competencies.
-Probes can be used to help candidates provide adequate detail.
-The following probes may be useful for prompting candidates to provide details about their actions:
+Follow-up questions can be used to help candidates provide adequate detail.
+The follow-up questions below may be useful for prompting candidates to provide details about their actions and the outcomes of each situation:

 - How did you respond in this situation?